m0usm/spicetify-startup-script/README.md

 1. Press `Win` + `R` and type `shell:startup` and press Enter.
 2. Delete the shortcut named **`Spicetify Autostart.lnk`**.
-3. Optional, you can also delete the `C:\Scripts` folder to remove the script files.
+3. Optionally, you can also delete the `C:\Scripts` folder to remove the script files.

 ---